 Thanks to current regulations and restrictions, it is illegal to catch Atlantic bluefin tuna via methods other than rod and reel, hand lines, or harpoons.

 Both the NOAA and the European Union have realized the necessity of strict fishery management for the bluefin tuna, as the stocks remain highly vulnerable to overfishing.

 Furthermore, fishing for and catching Atlantic bluefin tuna in their breeding grounds in the Gulf of Mexico and the Mediterranean Sea is also illegal, both during and outside of the spawning season.

 Unfortunately though, due to the fish’s extreme value, illegal fishing for bluefin tuna remains a big problem that is hard to tackle.

 Just to give you an example; in 2018, 76 “fishermen” were arrested in Spain for being involved in illegal fishing and trading of bluefin tuna worth over €12 million annually.

-The authorities managed to confiscated no less than 80 ton of illegal caught bluefin tuna.
+The authorities managed to confiscate no less than 80 tons of illegally caught bluefin tuna.

 Why Is the Atlantic Bluefin Tuna so Expensive?

 In Asia, more specifically in Japan, the bluefin tuna is an absolute delicacy and served as sushi in super-expensive restaurants all over the country.